Updated March 26, 2021

 - Relocation of the existing traffic signal on Northwest Boulevard and a new traffic signal at Tremont Road and Ridgecliff Road as an entrance into the site from the west, as well as a north/south internal drive connecting Kingsdale Center through to the Chase Bank parking lot.

-BZAP approved the Preliminary Development Plan application on October 19, with the following conditions:
+BZAP approved the Final Development Plan application on October 19, with the following conditions:

-- The project should include a minimum 50,000 square feet of dedicated medical or professional office space in the Mixed-Use building.
+- That the Future Third Building include a minimum 50,000 square feet of dedicated medical or professional office space;

-Throughout the month of November, City Council is considering and accepting public comment on a proposed Development Agreement with Continental for this project.
-Since a portion of this property is under consideration as the potential location for a community center, the proposed Development Agreement is being drafted to accommodate either of the two options outlined above.
+In November of 2020, City Council authorized a Development Agreement with Continental that has received the support of the Upper Arlington School Board.
+Since a portion of this property is under consideration as the potential location for a Community Center, the Development Agreement was drafted to accommodate either of the two options outlined above.

 The high costs associated with significant redevelopment projects regularly require City participation to be economically viable.
 Funds generated by a TIF are typically used by the City to make public improvements to support the redevelopment, such as traffic, parking and other associated infrastructure improvements.
 The use of a TIF enables the City to capture future property taxes generated as a result of a property’s increased value to pay off any upfront investment.